 The comparison service on this website enables you to compare all of the options available to you so that you can be sure that you are making a fully informed decision about which energy supplier you would like to switch to.

 If you have switched your gas and electricity supplier before, you will know how the process works.
-However, most people tend to switch their energy supplier and then forget about it for the next couple of years or more, knowing that they have switched to a cheaper deal.
-The good news is that yes, you probably are paying less than if you had never done anything and when you initially switched, you definitely would have been switching.
-However there are a couple of reasons why you need to check and possibly switch regularly.
+But most people tend to switch their energy supplier and then forget about it for the next couple of years or more, knowing that they have switched to a cheaper deal.
+In which case, you will definitely save money by switching supplier.

 Energy prices can go up and down